hmdc/rce-interactive-tools/doc/source/development/architecture.rst

   * Creates a job directory under ``$HOME/.HMDC/jobs/interactive``, specified by the classad element ``LocalJobDir`` to house stdout, stderr, and console output from job.
-When the XPRA server is started, XPRA server output is written to this directory.
+When the Xpra server is started, Xpra server output is written to this directory.

 * After ``HMDC_interactive_prepare_job`` successfully completes,
   ``HMDC_job_wrapper.py`` executes the command specified in the job